Olof Skötkonung

 Olof Skötkonung (Óláfr skautkonungr; c.
 980 – 1022), sometimes stylized as Olaf the Swede, was King of Sweden, son of Eric the Victorious and, according to Icelandic sources, Sigrid the Haughty.
 He succeeded his father in c.
-995. He stands at the threshold of recorded history, since he is the first Swedish ruler about whom there is substantial knowledge.
+995. He is the first Swedish ruler about whom there is substantial knowledge.
 He is regarded as the first king known to have ruled both the Swedes and the Geats, and the first king in Sweden to have minted coins.
 In Sweden, the reign of Olof Skötkonung is considered to mark the transition from the Viking Age to the Middle Ages.
 He was the first Christian king in central Sweden.
 Norse beliefs persisted in parts of Sweden until the 12–13th century, with some keeping the tradition into modern times.

 Olof and the Danish king Sweyn Forkbeard formed an alliance and defeated the Norwegian king Olaf Tryggvason in the Battle of Svolder in 999 or 1000.
 After the battle, the victorious leaders split Norway into areas of control.
 Heimskringla gives a detailed account of the division.
 Olof received four districts in Trondheim as well as Møre, Romsdal and Rånrike.

 Etymology

 One of many explanations for the name Skötkonung is that it is derived from the Swedish word "skatt", which can mean either "taxes" or "treasure".
-The latter meaning has been interpreted as "tributary king" and one English scholar speculates about a tributary relationship to the Danish king Sweyn Forkbeard, who was his stepfather.
-That explanation, however, is not supported by evidence or historical sources.
+The historians Niels Lund and Peter Sawyer state that Skötkonung means "tributary king", implying that Olof acknowledged his step-father, King Sweyn Forkbeard of Denmark, as his overlord; but in the view of Sverre Bagge the relationship between Olof and Swein is not known.
 Another possible explanation of the name refers to the fact that he was the first Swedish king to mint coins.
 An ancient land ownership ceremony which placed a parcel of earth in someone's lap (Swedish: sköte) was called scotting and may have been involved in this epithet.

 The Old Norse "Óláfr sœnski" means "Olaf the Swedish", an epithet used to distinguish him from the Norwegian kings Olaf Tryggvasson and Olaf Haraldsson.